linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 ### Enable/Disable Read-only Mode

-1. Open the document with Text Editor and right-click to select **Turn on Read-Only Mode**.
+1. Open the document with Text Editor, and right-click to select **Turn on Read-Only mode**.

 ![readonly](jpg/read-only.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-2. Right-click to select **Turn off Read-Only Mode** under the read-only mode.
+2. Right-click to select **Turn off Read-Only mode** under the read-only mode.

 ![read-only](jpg/read-only-02.png)

 ### Text to Speech

-You can perform the following operations after enabling the Text to Speech and Speech to Text features in Control Center.
+You can perform the following operations after enabling the Text to Speech and Speech to Text features in the Control Center.

-1. Right-click to select **Speech to Text ** and the input voices through microphone will be converted to texts and edited in the document.
+1. Right-click to select **Speech to Text **and the input voices through microphone will be converted to texts and edited in the document.
 2. Select a paragraph of texts.
-Right-click to select **Text to Speech** and the texts selected will be broadcast.
+Right-click to select **Text to Speech**, and the texts selected will be broadcast.

 > ![notes](icon/notes.svg)Notes: The **Text to Speech** option in the right-click menu is grayed out and cannot be activated when no text is selected.